sarahelfeel04/Game-Project-TheLastOfUs/README.md

 ## Game Description:
-The Last of Us: Legacy is a single player survival game set in a zombie apocalyptic world.
-The game is conducted in a turn based manner, in which each player character receives a specific number of action points per turn, which they can use to move, attack or cure zombies, or use special actions.
+Welcome to **The Last Of Us: Legacy**, a Java-based game set in a world gripped by a zombie apocalypse.
+In this single-player survival game, you'll navigate through a turn-based environment where strategic decisions are key to survival.
+Each player character receives a specific number of action points per turn, allowing them to move, attack or cure zombies, and utilize special actions.

-The player starts the game controlling only one hero, but can gain additional heroes by curing zombies.
-The objective of the game for the player is to survive as long as it takes in order to cure a sufficient number of zombies enough to build a community to survive the apocalypse.
+Your journey begins with one hero under your control.
+By successfully curing zombies, you can recruit additional heroes.
+Your ultimate objective is to endure long enough to cure a sufficient number of zombies and establish a resilient community capable of surviving the apocalypse.

 ## Snippets from the game
 ![Screen Shot 2023-08-27 at 11 54 40 PM](https://github.com/sarahelfeel04/Game-Project-TheLastOfUs/assets/142936159/a761df7f-f45f-4aad-92df-b7cf45b54ecb)